Back to Blog

 Every platform on this list was assessed against five criteria that matter to small business owners who miss calls and lose revenue because of it: total cost of ownership, channel coverage, compliance, setup complexity, and overage economics.

-Compliance: HIPAA, TCPA, ACMA, GDPR.
+3. Compliance: HIPAA, TCPA, ACMA, GDPR.
 Some platforms include compliance on every plan.
-Others charge $500+ as an add-on.
+Others gate it behind enterprise tiers or a separate agreement.
 Others offer no compliance at all.

 Master Comparison Table

-As of April 2026, here is every platform compared side by side.
+As of June 2026, here is every platform compared side by side.
+Figures are taken from each provider's published pricing.

 AIRA

-AIRA is the joint-cheapest AI receptionist at $24.95/month with 30 calls included, per-call billing after that, support for 31 languages, and a bilingual English/Spanish mode that switches mid-conversation.
+AIRA is the joint-cheapest AI receptionist at $24.95/month with 30 calls included, $1.50 per call after that (dropping to $0.70 per call on higher tiers up to a $299 Scale plan with 600 calls), support for 31 languages, and a bilingual English/Spanish mode that switches mid-conversation.
+Pricing is current as of June 2026.

 The per-call billing model works well for businesses with low call volume but longer conversations.
-If your average call runs 5+ minutes, paying per call rather than per minute saves money.
+If your average call runs 5+ minutes, paying a flat per-call rate rather than per minute can save money.
 AIRA's 31-language support and native bilingual capability make it a strong pick for businesses serving multilingual communities.

 The trade-off is scope.
 AIRA handles voice calls only, with no SMS or WhatsApp follow-up.
-There is no stated compliance framework (HIPAA, TCPA, or otherwise), which limits its suitability for healthcare, legal, or financial services.
+Its HIPAA status is contradictory: AIRA's materials claim compliance in some places and not in others, so do not treat it as confirmed for healthcare, legal, or financial work.
 At 30 included calls, a moderately busy small business will exceed the base plan quickly.
+The AIRA vs Trillet comparison details where the per-call model and single-channel scope create gaps on complex calls.

 Best for: Very low-volume businesses, especially those needing bilingual English/Spanish reception.

-Like AIRA, Upfirst is voice-only with no multi-channel follow-up and no stated compliance certifications.
-The per-call model also means costs are less predictable than per-minute billing, since you pay the same whether a call lasts 30 seconds or 10 minutes.
+Like AIRA, UpFirst is voice-only with no SMS or WhatsApp follow-up on its standard plans.
+The per-call model also means costs are less predictable than per-minute billing, since you pay the same flat rate whether a call lasts 30 seconds or 10 minutes.
+For businesses fielding many short or spam calls, that can add up faster than the headline price suggests, which is exactly the dynamic the AI receptionist overage trap breakdown covers.

-Best for: Budget-conscious businesses in high-spam-call environments that want the lowest possible entry price.
+Best for: Budget-conscious businesses that want the lowest possible entry price and value broad language coverage.

 Dialzara

-Dialzara starts at $29/month with 60 minutes included and a $0.48/minute overage rate.
+Dialzara starts at $29/month with 60 minutes included and a $0.48/minute overage rate (dropping toward $0.35/minute on higher tiers, up to a $349 Elite plan with 1,000 minutes).
 Its standout feature is 50+ voice options and automated website scraping during setup, which builds a knowledge base from your existing site content.
+Pricing is current as of June 2026.

 The downside is overage cost.
-At $0.48/minute, Dialzara has the second-highest overage rate on this list (behind Smith.ai's per-call model).
-A business using 200 minutes per month pays $29 + (140 x $0.48) = $96.20/month.
+At $0.48/minute on the entry plan, Dialzara has the highest per-minute overage rate among the per-minute platforms on this list.
+A business using 200 minutes per month pays $29 + (140 x $0.48) = $96.20/month, against Trillet's $59 for the same usage.
 For a deeper comparison of how this stacks up, see the Trillet vs Dialzara breakdown.
-Dialzara is also voice-only with no stated compliance.

 Best for: Low-volume businesses that prioritize voice customization and can stay within the 60-minute base.

-The 250 minutes are generous for a $49 plan, but the critical detail is feature gating.
-Calendar integration, advanced call routing, and other features that most businesses consider essential are locked behind the $149/month and higher tiers.
-The base plan handles straightforward call answering and message taking, but if you need the AI to book appointments or integrate with your workflow, you are looking at triple the advertised price.
+The 250 included minutes are generous for $49, but the critical detail is feature gating.
+Calendar integration, advanced call routing, and other features that many businesses consider essential sit on the $149/month and higher tiers.
+The base plan handles straightforward call answering and message taking, but if you need the AI to book appointments or integrate with your workflow, the real cost can be triple the advertised price.

-Rosie is voice-only with no SMS, WhatsApp, or multi-channel support.
-No compliance certifications are listed.
-For businesses that genuinely only need basic call answering with high minute volume, Rosie's base plan delivers.
+Hey Rosie adds SMS but does not offer WhatsApp, and it does not publish HIPAA compliance.
+For businesses that genuinely only need basic call answering with high minute volume, the base plan delivers.
 For anything beyond that, the Trillet vs Hey Rosie comparison details where the feature-gating creates real limitations.

 Best for: Businesses with high call volume that only need basic call answering and message taking.